m-ld/m-ld-security-spec/threats/e-invoicing.md

 E-invoice _content_ is subject to [Directive 2014/55/EU](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32014L0055), which "requires a European standard for the semantic data model of the core elements of an electronic invoice".
 This standard has been delivered as [EN 16931-1:2017](https://standards.cen.eu/dyn/www/f?p=204:110:0::::FSP_PROJECT,FSP_ORG_ID:60602,1883209&cs=104E4C4FA3744A8DEA8E98A7B500306FD).
 Its only security requirement is that "the application of this standard should comply with the requirements for the protection of personal data of Directive 95/46/EC, having due regard to the principles of privacy and data protection by-design, data minimization, purpose limitation, necessity and proportionality".

-A standard for the e-invoicing _process_, also conforming to EN 16931, is [Peppol](https://peppol.eu/), "a set of artifacts and specifications enabling cross-border eProcurement.
+A standard for the procurement _process_, also conforming to EN 16931, is [Peppol](https://peppol.eu/), "a set of artifacts and specifications enabling cross-border eProcurement.
 The use of Peppol is governed by a multi-lateral agreement structure".
 The process basis for the current version of Peppol is defined in its [‘BIS’ Specifications and Guidelines](https://peppol.eu/downloads/post-award/), in BPMN (Business Process Management Notation) diagrams throughout the documentation.

-However, Peppol's primary function is to provide a _technical_ standard for e-invoice exchange.
+However, Peppol's primary function is to provide a _technical_ standard for document exchange.
 It therefore mandates certain infrastructure and security controls at an implementation level, in the [eDelivery Network](https://peppol.eu/what-is-peppol/peppol-transport-infrastructure/) standards, which are based on [CEF eDelivery](https://ec.europa.eu/cefdigital/wiki/display/CEFDIGITAL/eDelivery).
 In particular, this mandates a 'four corner model' for all message-passing, in which "information exchanged between the original sender in corner one and final recipient in corner four go via access points, corners two and three respectively" [@CEFEDeliveryBuilding2016]:

 ![CEF eDelivery four-corner model](CEF eDelivery four-corner model.png)